predsci/PROF/mkdocs/docs/tutorial.md

 ## 1. Explore Incidence

-To proceed to the ``Explore Incidence`` Tab you can either click on the cartoon data image or click on the ``1.
-Explore Incidence`` tab.
+To proceed to the ``Explore Incidence`` Tab you can either click on the cartoon data image or click on the tab itself.
 Here, the two dropdown menus allow you to select a location and a season.
 (We support all seasons covered by the HHS dataset.)
 Before you make your selection please read the message about the local PROF-Shiny data file.
 If the message indicates that the datafile is up-to-date there is no need for any action but if it indicates that there may be newer data we recommend that you update the data file using the Download button.
 Once you have read the message, and acted if recommended, proceed to make you selections for a location and a season and press the ``Plot Incidence Data`` button.
 Two plots will appear showing daily new hospital admission for COVID-19 and Influenza (top and bottom plots, respectively).
 As you hover over each plot, you can inspect specific dates/values.
 Each plot can be saved as a png file using the camera icon and the data associated with the plots can be saved by clicking the ``Save Incidence Data`` button.
-To view another location and/or season make your new selections and press the ``Plot Incidence Data` button.
+To view another location and/or season make your new selections and press the ``Plot Incidence Data`` button.
 The current plots will be greyed-out while the new request is processed.
 Once you are satisfied with your selections for location and season you can proceed the Tab number 2, ``Fit Incidence``.

 ## 2. Fit Incidence